alexandrebobkov/CanadianPayroll/docs/source/cpp-and-ei.rst

   - Types of employment not subject to Employment Insurance premiums
   - Payments and benefits subject to Employment Insurance premiums
   - Payments and benefits not subject to Employment Insurance premiums
+  - Calculate Employment Insurance premiums at an individual level

 Record of Employment
 ---------------------